kolchinski/reddit-sarc/README.md

 src/test_configs.py contains hyperparameter configurations for all results reported in the paper

 src/util.py contains generic helper functions for data reading and processing

+sample_predictions/ contains sample predictions from the 3 user models on holdout sets for one run each on the balanced r/politics and balanced full datasets